What is the 13th Amendment? A Simple Explanation

 Second Confiscation Act

 The act provided that slaves owned by those failing to comply were to “be deemed captives of war, and shall be forever free of their servitude, and not again held as slaves.”
-The law inched closer to general emancipation by further specifying the no fugitive slave “shall be delivered up . . . unless the person claiming said fugitive shall first make oath” to be the “lawful owner” and that the claimant was not in rebellion against the United States.
+The law inched closer to general emancipation by further specifying that no fugitive slave “shall be delivered up . . . unless the person claiming said fugitive shall first make oath” to be the “lawful owner” and that the claimant was not in rebellion against the United States.

 As the Union’s fortunes on the battlefield languished, the claim that emancipation would strengthen the federal war effort became increasingly compelling.

 a military necessity, absolutely essential to the preservation of the Union.
 We must free the slaves or be ourselves subdued.
 The slaves were undeniably an element of strength to those who had their service, and we must decide whether that element should be with us or against us.

-Lincoln agreed with Secretary of State William H. Seward’s suggestion that the president should not publicly disclose his decision until a major Union military victory could give it backbone.
+Lincoln agreed with the suggestion of Secretary of State William H. Seward that the president should not publicly disclose his decision until a major Union military victory could give it backbone.